opensage-agent/opensage_website/documentation_src/wiki/Development-Guides.md

 - [Adding Tools](Adding-Tools.md) - How to add new tools
 - [Sandboxes](Sandboxes.md) - Sandbox backends and how to add new sandbox types
-- [Adding Evaluations](Adding-Evaluations.md) - How to add evaluation benchmarks
+- [Adding a Evaluation Benchmark](Adding-Evaluations.md) - How to add evaluation benchmarks

 ## Extending the Base Agent